akshat-jjain/Google-Cloud-Traning/Set up and Configure a Cloud Environment in Google Cloud: Challenge Lab | logbook/README.md

     --from-file key.json
 ```
 ## Task 7: Create a WordPress deployment

-Open `wp-k8s/wp-deployment.yaml` with the Cloud Shell Editor
+1. Open `wp-k8s/wp-deployment.yaml` with the Cloud Shell Editor
 ```
 cd ~/wp-k8s
 edit wp-deployment.yaml
 ```

-Replace `YOUR_SQL_INSTANCE` with `griffin-dev-db`’s Instance connection name.
+2. Replace `YOUR_SQL_INSTANCE` with `griffin-dev-db`’s Instance connection name.

-Save the file change.
+3. Save the file change.
-Go back to the Cloud Shell, run the following commands:
+4. Go back to the Cloud Shell, run the following commands:
 ```
 kubectl create -f wp-deployment.yaml kubectl create -f wp-service.yaml
 ```

-Copy the External endpoints of the deployed wordpress service and open it in your browser.
+5. Copy the External endpoints of the deployed wordpress service and open it in your browser.(Go to **Services and Ingreses** in Kubernetes

 ## Task 8: Enable monitoring

-Go back to the Cloud Console, and navigate to Monitoring.
+1. Go back to the Cloud Console, and navigate to Monitoring.
-In the Monitoring console, click Uptime checks in the left pane.
+2. In the Monitoring console, click Uptime checks in the left pane.
-Click CREATE UPTIME CHECK.
+3. Click CREATE UPTIME CHECK.
-Configure using the following parameters:
+4. Configure using the following parameters:

 | Field         	| Value                   	|
 |---------------	|-------------------------	|